Multisig Signer Policy and Recovery: The Governance Behind the Keys (2026)

 Sources

-- Signer changes are governance events (not transfers) — recorded as governance in the audit trail, distinct from value movements
+- Signer changes are governance events, not transfers, and are recorded as governance in the audit trail, distinct from value movements.

 Safe Modules and Guards for Treasury: Power and Its Containment (2026)